chepo92/RRestwiki/Home.md

-# A toolbox of Respiratory Rate Algorithms
+# A Toolbox of Respiratory Rate Algorithms

 This page provides an overview of RRest, a toolbox of respiratory rate algorithms.
 Further information is available from the pages listed on the right hand side.